“all i did was google their username and now i know their blood type, favorite anime, and who they kissed in 2008”

 you gotta be curious and stubborn and just a little nosy.

-let me tell you about a guy named
+let me tell you about a guy named tim. not real name, but whatever.

 tim ran a scammy dropshipping store and thought he was anonymous.